 What to Look for With Option Straddles

 Option straddles are a “slow moving” trade that can take anywhere from a few days up to a month to do its thing.
 It works best on stocks that are in a period of price consolidation with the expectation that a breakout may be coming soon.

 If you are a technical trader, one of the best chart patterns I have found for straddle trade setups, are what are commonly known as “triangle” or “wedge” formations.
-This is where the recent highs and lows of the daily bar charts are coming together.
+With the triangle pattern, this is where the recent highs and lows of the daily bar charts are coming together.
 In other words, the highs are getting lower while the lows are getting higher, so that if you draw a trendline over the highs and lows, you’ll see them converging into a point.

 Another vital thing when buying option straddles, is that you need to ensure that the options you buy have at least 90 days to expiration.
 If you do this during a period of price consolidation, such as in the triangle pattern above, the option prices are likely to be the cheapest around that time, due to low price volatility.
 This is ideal for straddle trades.

 The downside of option straddles is that they cost more to enter than other trading strategies such as spreads.
 Nevertheless, on the US markets where option contracts only cover 100 shares, they are still quite affordable.
 If cost is a barrier to you, you might like to consider an alternative strategy called Victory Spreads.
 A double Victory Spread – done with both calls and puts, achieves exactly the same result as the options straddle but only risking a pittance by comparison.

 You also want to avoid stocks that are historically slow moving, because the whole idea behind a straddle is to anticipate a short term price breakout that moves far enough before expiry date, to give you a net profit.

 Another indicator that a price breakout could be imminent, is an upcoming earnings report, say, in about 3 weeks.
 Alternatively, a large movement in the overall market can also affect individual stocks.